Hainan Free Trade Port

-Hainan Free Trade Port is a free trade port currently being planned and constructed in Hainan, China.
-As an offshore island, Hainan is also the largest special economic zone in the People's Republic of China (PRC).
-It is regarded as a special area for China to comprehensively deepen economic reform and experiment with the highest level of opening-up policies.
-Hainan Free Trade Port is not a seaport in the usual sense, but the entire Hainan Island is regarded as a special economic development area.
+Hainan Free Trade Port refers to the designation of the entire island of Hainan, China, as a special economic development area and free-trade zone.
+It is the largest special economic zone in the People's Republic of China (PRC).

+The Hainan Free Trade Port was announced by Chinese Communist Party (CCP) general secretary Xi Jinping in 2018, which was followed by the approval of the port's establishment by the State Council of China.
+In 2021, the Standing Committee of the National People's Congress passed the Law of the People's Republic of China on the Hainan Free Trade Port.
+Beginning in 2023, Hainan launched its customs closure operations (封关作业), adopting a "supervision of goods, not people" model.
+The Free Trade Port completed the customs closure and commenced full operation on 18 December 2025.

 The Hainan Free Trade Port covers the entire province of Hainan.
-The People’s Government of Hainan Province operates under direct guidance from officials dispatched by central ministries and commissions under the State Council of the People’s Republic of China, including the National Development and Reform Commission, Ministry of Finance, Ministry of Commerce, People’s Bank of China, and the General Administration of Customs.
-Beginning in 2023, Hainan launched its customs closure operations (封关作业), adopting a “supervision of goods, not people” model.
-By the end of 2025, the province is expected to be transformed into a quasi–special administrative-level autonomous economic entity.
-The Free Trade Port is scheduled to complete the customs closure and commence full operation on 18 December 2025.

-In terms of legal authorization for the Hainan Free Trade Port, on 10 June 2021, the 29th meeting of the Standing Committee of the 13th National People's Congress passed the Law of the People's Republic of China on the Hainan Free Trade Port.
-The legislation outlines reforms related to changes in resident rights within the Free Trade Port, immigration and entry–exit policies, and customs closure procedures, representing a deepening of reform, innovation, and openness.
+The Hainan Provincial People's Government operates under direct guidance from officials dispatched by central ministries and commissions under the State Council, including the National Development and Reform Commission, the Ministry of Finance, the Ministry of Commerce, the People's Bank of China, and the General Administration of Customs.
+The Law on the Hainan Free Trade Port outlines reforms related to changes in resident rights within the Free Trade Port, immigration and entry–exit policies, and customs closure procedures, representing a deepening of reform, innovation, and openness.
 Following authorization, Hainan is permitted to exercise a significant degree of local autonomy under the guidance of the central government.
 In addition to reforms and self-governance in customs, investment, and taxation, the province is expected to have distinct arrangements in major policies, administrative management, and visa systems from those of mainland China.

 History

-On April 13, 2018, Xi Jinping, General Secretary of the Chinese Communist Party, announced on behalf of the CCP Central Committee at a conference celebrating the 30th anniversary of Hainan.
+On April 13, 2018, Xi Jinping, General Secretary of the Chinese Communist Party, announced on behalf of the CCP Central Committee at a conference celebrating the 30th anniversary of Hainan Province.
 General Secretary Xi Jinping required that Hainan should focus on supply-side structural reform and build a free trade port with Chinese characteristics.
-On October 16, 2018, the State Council approved the establishment of the Hainan Free Trade Zone and issued the “Overall Plan for the China (Hainan) Pilot Free Trade Zone”.
+On October 16, 2018, the State Council approved the establishment of the Hainan Free Trade Zone and issued the "Overall Plan for the China (Hainan) Pilot Free Trade Zone".